LiorKogan/V1/README.md

 Each black arrow/line has a label on top.
 The label denotes a relationship-type.
 For arrows - the label is aligned to the arrow's origin.
 For lines - the label is centered.
 Only graph-relationships of this type can match the pattern-relationship.

-For every blue rectangle, red rectangle, black arrow, and black line, a pattern matching engine would look in the property graph for assignments.
+A pattern matching engine would look in the property graph for assignments for every blue rectangle, red rectangle, black arrow, and black line.
 Graph entities are assigned to pattern entities.
 Graph relationships are assigned to pattern relationships.
 An assignment to the pattern is a set of graph-entities and graph-relationships that matches the whole pattern.

 The relationship-type between any two entities must be valid with respect to the schema.